coleins/Enquest-Training/Configurations.md

 # PAYMASTER DESKTOP INSTALLATION

-Ensure to have both Paymaster 12 setup and TAPA dll folders
+1. Ensure to have both Paymaster 12 setup and TAPA dll folders

-Run the paymaster setup (blue icon ). the file path during instalation is Bitplus/paymaster Copy the TAPA dll folder and paste in the bitplus folder (sibling to paymaster) Open the Tapa folder and run as admin the BSPLRegKeyDecryptRegistration_64Bit and BitNetPostingRegistration_64Bit Copy the TAPA dll files to the syswow64 folder in drive C Pull shortcut from the server by going to the bitplus folder win + R //ip or pc name, if access is limited then look for the paymaster application and pull the shortcut to the desktop
+2. Run the paymaster setup (blue icon ). the file path during instalation is Bitplus/paymaster
+3. Copy the TAPA dll folder and paste in the bitplus folder (sibling to paymaster)
+4. Open the Tapa folder and run as admin the BSPLRegKeyDecryptRegistration_64Bit and BitNetPostingRegistration_64Bit
+5. Copy the TAPA dll files to the syswow64 folder in drive C
+6. Pull shortcut from the server by going to the bitplus folder win + R //ip or pc name, if access is limited then look for the paymaster application and pull the shortcut to the desktop

 ## UPDATE PAYMASTER DESKTOP

-Rename the current paymaster in the bitplus folder Look for the PayMaster12 Version 12.0.736_1 (36.1) or later Unzip and copy the paymaster.exe file to the server bitplus folder
+1. Rename the current paymaster in the bitplus folder
+2. Look for the PayMaster12 Version 12.0.736_1 (36.1) or later
+3. Unzip and copy the paymaster.exe file to the server bitplus folder

-### for error message timeout on paymaster
+### reindex db in paymaster enquest

 EXEC sp_MSforeachtable @command1="print '?'
 DBCC DBREINDEX ('?', ' ', 80)"
 enter this query on the sql right click, new query paste